zampou-code/zampou-code/README.md

 <section align="center">
 <hr />
-Last update on Fri Jun 07 2024
+Last update on Sat Jun 08 2024

-**208 day before 2025 ⏱** days before new years
+**207 day before 2025 ⏱** days before new years

-🤖 This README.md is updated with horror, by Zbot ❤️
+🤖 This README.md is updated with love, by Zbot ❤️
 </section>